Stephen King Has Already Seen Four Of His In-Progress Films: What’s His Verdict?

 Which Stephen King movie adaptation are you looking forward to the most?
 Make yourself heard in the comments section below!

-[Featured image by Francois Mori/AP Images]
+[Featured Image by Francois Mori/AP Images]